-- The world-famous Mayflower Steps and Pilgrims Point in Plymouth, from where the Mayflower Pilgrims set sail in The Mayflower in 1620.
+- The world-famous Mayflower Steps and Pilgrims Point in Plymouth, from where the Mayflower Pilgrims set sail in The Mayflower on 16 September 1620.
 The Mayflower Museum, to explore tales of merchant families and learn about the fishing industry, the military harbour and emigration to the New World.
 See the Mayflower Pilgrims Remembered Gallery and also a model of the Mayflower itself.

 - East Anglia where many of the Mayflower Pilgrims came from.
-Visit Harwich, where the Mayflower was believed to have been built.
-She was commanded and part-owned by her Master, Captain Christopher Jones, who was among the elite of the town.
+Visit Harwich, where the Mayflower was believed to have been built and which has retained much of its 17th Century charm.
+The Mayflower was commanded by her Master, Captain Christopher Jones.
 See his home and the church where he married.

 - Norwich, where many of the Mayflower Pilgrims originated.
 See St Andrew's Church, which had links to John Robinson, a freelance clergyman who became pastor to the Mayflower Pilgrims and the Old Meeting House.

-- Nottinghamshire and the Midlands, where Separatist philosophy took hold and inspired the first leaders of the Pilgrim Movement.
-Trace the Pilgrims' footsteps through Scrooby, Babworth and Sturton-le-Steeple.
-Remains of the Manor House at Scrooby, the home of William Brewster, who, as the presiding elder in the Plymouth Colony drove the development of what became the Thanksgiving celebration in the US.
+- Scrooby and Babworth, home to the leading Separatists who became the first leaders of the Pilgrim Movement.
+See the remains of the Manor House at Scrooby, the home of William Brewster, who drove the development of the US celebration of Thanksgiving.